Zeus (DC Comics): Fictional character biography

 As in classical myth, Zeus frequently cheats on his wife Hera and couples with mortals to produce demi-god offspring.
 Zeus has been revealed as the father of Wonder Girl (Cassie Sandsmark) and shares a complicated relationship with his daughter, who resents his absence from most of her life.

 Zeus is briefly deposed as ruler of Olympus during a coup staged by his daughter Athena with help from Ares.
 In the wake of this conflict, Athena becomes Queen of the Gods and Ares is appointed Lord of the Underworld.
-Shortly after this, the gods enter their second exile, following the Amazons into another dimension following Infinite Crisis.
+Shortly after this, the gods enter their second exile, following the Amazons into another dimension after the events of the Infinite Crisis.
 Their return to the Earth-realm is brought about by Darkseid, who captures the Olympians and tampers with their memories, seeking the secrets of their power.
 In Countdown to Final Crisis, Darkseid's New Gods pose as Olympians and manipulate their followers.
-Mary Marvel later frees the gods from Apokolips, after which Zeus returns to the position of leader.
+Once freed from Darkseid, the old Olympian order is restored.
+Athena seemingly dies from her sustained injuries and Zeus once again becomes King of the Gods, giving Mary Marvel her powers back after she frees the Gods from a chamber on Apokolips.

 Zeus' manipulations of his followers finally come to a head with the creation of the Gargareans, a race of warriors intended as male counterparts of the Amazons.
 Zeus murders the Hawaiian god Kāne Milohaʻi, a patron of Wonder Woman, and uses his heart to resurrect Achilles Warkiller, whom he appoints as leader of the Gargareans.
 Zeus also instates Achilles as the new ruler of Themyscira.
 When Wonder Woman learns of this and of the murder of Kāne, she becomes enraged and physically assaults Zeus.
 This blasphemy shocks her mother Hippolyta and leads Diana to enter self-exile.

-In The New 52 reboot, Wonder Woman is the biological daughter of Zeus and Hippolyta, and was raised to believe that she was made from clay to protect her from Hera.
-Zeus is later reborn as an infant and raised by Zola.
+In The New 52 reboot, Wonder Woman's origin is revised, with her now being the biological daughter of Zeus and Hippolyta.
+This encounter was hidden from Diana, who was raised to believe that she was born out of clay, in order to protect Diana from Hera.

 Powers and abilities

-As a god, Zeus possesses vast mystical abilities.
-He is immortal and can generate electricity, shapeshift, teleport, and travel between dimensions.
+Depending on the writer, Zeus' powers require either direct or indirect worship to sustain them.
+Without this worship his powers may fade over time allowing other gods to equal or surpass him.

+In most stories, Zeus is one of or the most powerful Olympian god.
+He has vast supernatural powers with a focus on weather control, but can accomplish nearly anything including shapeshifting, resurrecting the dead, and creating new life.